 Here’s an example of how dates and text can be blended.
 The dates lose their formatting and appear as digits in the merged text.

 Now we will apply this function to complete our task.
-Let’s follow these instructions below.
+Let’s follow the instructions below.

 - Select a blank cell next to your date, for instance, C5.

-- Then drag the AutoFill handle over the cells needed this formula.
+- Then drag the AutoFill handle over the rest of the cells.

 Method 2: Apply Format Cells to Convert Date to Text YYYYMMDD